top of page

 Alice's video reels can be viewed here.

-In 2018, Alice was appointed one of The Australian Ballet’s resident choreographers.
-She was invited to spend a month with Studio Wayne McGregor in the UK in 2019, creating a piece for The Grange Festival.
-The duet she created on the company, Clay, went on to form a larger work for the Australian Ballet’s Volt season alongside two McGregor works, premiering in March 2020.
-2020 also saw the Royal New Zealand Ballet restage her work Aurum which will be staged in 2022.
+In September 2018, Alice was appointed one of The Australian Ballet’s Resident Choreographers.
+In 2019, she was invited to spend a month with Studio Wayne McGregor in the United Kingdom, creating a piece for The Grange Festival.
+The duet she created on the company, Clay, went on to form the basis for a larger work titled Logos for The Australian Ballet’s 2020 ‘Volt’ program, which included two works by McGregor.

 @atopps